GUDHI/TDA-tutorial/README.md

 [Notebook: Vietoris-Rips complexes and alpha complexes from data points](Tuto-GUDHI-simplicial-complexes-from-data-points.ipyn).
 In practice the first step of the "TDA pipeline analysis" is to define a filtration of simplicial complexes for some data.
 This  notebook explains how to build Vietoris-Rips complexes and alpha complexes (represented as simplex trees) from data points in $R^d$,using the simplex tree data structure.

 [Notebook: Rips and alpha complexes from pairwise distance](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).
-It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distance, see this .
-We also give in this last notebook a way to define alpha complexes from matrix of pairwise distances by first applying a [multidimensional scaling (MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling) transformation on the matrix.
+It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distance.
+The definition of the metric on the data is usually given as an input or guided by the application.
+It is however important to notice that the choice of the metric may be critical to reveal interesting topological and geometric features of the data.We also give in this last notebook a way to define alpha complexes from matrix of pairwise distances by first applying a [multidimensional scaling (MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling) transformation on the matrix.

 TDA signatures can extracted from point clouds but in many cases in data sciences the question is to study the topology of the sublevel sets of a function.